-We believe in the power of the traditional classroom but we also believe there are some lessons best learned through experience.
-For this reason, we require our students to embrace adventure and engage the world around them.
+The Delta College uses traditional classroom learning, but we also believe there are some lessons best learned through experience.
+For this reason, we require our students to embrace the unknown and engage with the world around them.

-Delta College students complete two short practicums and a Capstone experience.
+Delta College students complete two short practicums and a capstone experience.
 The way students complete these requirements is dependent on their major and future career goals.
-Some majors have experiential learning built in to their curriculum.
-Students can count such credits towards the Delta requirements.
+Some majors already have experiential learning built in to their curriculum which count towards the Delta requirements.
 Some examples of these are:

 - Study Abroad

 Students can set up customized internships in their hometowns, across the country, or around the world.
-They can utilize established programs such as the Disney Internship Program, Brockport’s Washington DC program, or any number of study abroad programs.
-They can do original research with campus professors.
-Our experiential learning courses are intentionally flexible because we know that students’ needs differ depending on their future career goals.
+You can utilize established programs such as the Disney Internship Program, Brockport’s Washington DC program, or more.
+Many students conduct original research with campus professors.
+Our experiential learning courses are intentionally flexible because we know that students’ needs differ depending on their career goals.

-Typically, most Delta students complete a 90-hour internship during their first two years to satisfy DCC 235 Experiential Learning Practicum I. Internships provide students with a better understanding of their vocational interests, experience in their fields, transferrable job skills, and may result in an offer of employment.
-By completing a smaller internship early in their college career, it ensures that students don't waste four years preparing for a career that they eventually discover doesn't work for them.
+Typically, most Delta students complete a 90-hour internship during their first two years to satisfy the course (Experiential Learning Practicum I).
+Internships provide students with a better understanding of their vocational interests, experience in their field, transferrable job skills, and a possible offer of employment.
+By completing a smaller internship early in their college career, it ensures that students don't waste four years preparing for a career they eventually discover isn't for them.

-DCC 355 Experiential Learning Practicum II is often satisfied by a second internship, a 3-credit study abroad experience, research, or an approved student leadership experience (Resident Assistant, Orientation leader, ROTC, etc.).
+Experiential Learning Practicum II is often satisfied by a second internship, a 3-credit study abroad experience, research, or an approved student leadership experience (e.g. Resident Assistant, Orientation leader, ROTC).

-Delta College promotes the development of multicultural awareness and experience.
+We promote the development of multicultural awareness and experience for our students.
 The emergence of the Internet has globalized society and the economy.
 Employers are now looking for employees with international experience, a global perspective, and the ability to work well with people from different cultures.
-In the spring of 2016, the Delta Multicultural Encounters course launched.
-Delta students were paired with international students in order to learn about their native cultures, languages, and customs.
-They also served as conversation partners, helping their international partners improve their English.
+The Delta Multicultural Encounters course pairs our students with international students in order to learn about their native cultures, languages, and customs.